Culture of West Bengal: Theater and films

-Among other types of theater, West Bengal has a tradition of folk drama known as jatra.
+Bengal has a long tradition of indigenous theatre that dates back to the 1770s and consists of popular tales enacted through dance, music, and narration.
+Modern theatre was introduced by Europeans in the mid-19th century and sustained by colonial educational institutions.
+The mythological and historical plays dominated the last quarter of the 19th and first quarter of the 20th century, but gradually gave way to urban middle-class predilections in society.
+The Indian People’s Theatre Association (IPTA) was founded in 1943 and produced plays with far-reaching impacts.
+In the 1950s, amateur group theatre emerged to address contemporary sociopolitical and financial issues.
+Star Theatre, Academy of Fine Arts, Rabindra Sadan, Nahabat, and Girish Manch are the most popular Bengali theatres, known for their development and socially conscious plays.
+Among other types of theatre, West Bengal has a tradition of folk drama known as jatra.
 Kolkata is the home of the Bengali cinema industry, dubbed "Tollywood" for Tollygunj, where most of the state's film studios are located.
 Its long tradition of art films includes globally acclaimed film directors such as Academy Award-winning director Satyajit Ray, Ritwik Ghatak, Mrinal Sen, Tapan Sinha, and contemporary directors such as Aparna Sen, Buddhadeb Dasgupta, Goutam Ghose, Koushik Ganguly, Rituparno Ghosh, Anjan Dutt, Kamaleswar Mukherjee, Sandip Ray.
 Uttam Kumar was the most popular lead actor for decades, and his romantic pairing with actress Suchitra Sen in films attained legendary status.
 Soumitra Chatterjee, who acted in many Satyajit Ray-films, and Prosenjit Chatterjee are among other popular lead male actors.
 As of 2020, Bengali films have won India's annual National Film Award for Best Feature Film twenty-two times in sixty seven years, the highest among all Indian languages.